 Comprehensive Examination

 All Ph.D. students who enter the program without a master’s degree in art history must take this examination before the end of the third semester of study in order to continue in the program.
 Ph.D. students who enter the program with an M.A. degree in art history will be exempted from taking the comprehensive examination.
 Information about the required comprehensive examination is found above under degree requirements for the M.A.
 Degree in Art History and Criticism.
+In lieu of the Comprehensive Examination, students may complete both ARH 520 Media Aesthetics and ARH 521 Global Contemporary Art with a grade of A- or above in their first year of graduate course work.

 M.A.
 Thesis